UntitledsTakenNOOOO/dehacked-attack/README.md

 * Doppleganger: A variant of the lost soul, these guys will use an imp's attack before charging.
 * Skinless Demon: These guys are colored red and are more durable than normal demons, with the odd amount of exactly 217 health.
 * Minister of Hate: A miniture cyberdemon with 300 health, firing singular rockets.
 Spawns in the revenant slot on rare occasions, and has +NORADIUSDMG.
+	* Change: It takes longer to wind-up its attack than in STRAIN, because rockets are very deadly, making these things horrific reaction-time checks.
 * Demon Lord: A white hell noble with 1400 health that fires baron balls in mancubus-like spreads.
 Spawns with barons, and is potentially very deadly.
 	* Change: The attack animation is broken in the original STRAIN, causing it to fire faster than intended.
 This has been corrected.